 I immediately fell in love with sous vide BBQ (including grilling AND smoking) and started experimenting and testing all kinds of meats and processes.
 Below are some of the “basics” of sous vide BBQ I have learned over the last three years:

-Make sure you use a good guide or recipe.
-Although I encourage you to experiment, sous vide is not very good when you just try and “Wing it” so you should still use some basic rules.
+- Make sure you use a reputable guide or recipe to avoid mistakes.
+Although I encourage you to experiment, sous vide is not always great when you just “wing it”.

 “Sous vide plus smoke is the ultimate combo!”